rbohan/MDB-live-2020/README.md

 ## Create Secrets

-While the previous command failed, it did create a new Stitch App.
-Navigate back to the Stitch App page (refresh if required) and select the new `billing` App.
+While the previous command failed, it did create a new Realm App.
+Navigate back to the Realm App page (refresh if required) and select the new `billing` App.

-With the Stitch App selected we can create the missing Secrets:
+With the Realm App selected we can create the missing Secrets:

 1. Switch to `Values & Secrets` on the left navigation bar
 2. Click on the `Secrets` tab.